ABS Light on Dashboard,

 The anti-lock braking system helps the tyres on your vehicle maintain contact with the road while you are braking.
 It functions by preventing the wheels from locking up, which can result in uncontrollable skids.
 The main purpose of the Anti-lock Braking System is to improve vehicle control under heavy braking, especially on loose, wet, or slick surfaces.
 It does not necessarily decrease stopping distance, although it can help.

-Here are some things you need to know about safety:
+Here are some things you need to know about ABS safety:

 • The ABS system does a self-test every time you turn on the ignition.
 Once you start your vehicle, the light will briefly come on, and if the computer finds a problem, the light will stay on.
 If you notice the light flash immediately after starting the vehicle, that is just your vehicle doing a self-check.